Linear Barcode ActiveX Control & DLL

 Distribution with an Application

 The file(s) to distribute after installation reside in the "WinSys" directory and begin with "IDAutomation."
-When distributing the ActiveX Barcode Control, it is necessary to copy it to the "System" directory of the destination PC and then register the DLL.
+When distributing the ActiveX Barcode Control, it must be copied to the "System" directory of the destination PC and then the DLL must be registered.
 This process may be automated with installation utilities.

-IDAutomation ActiveX Barcode Controls are packaged with the Setup Generator Pro application by Gentee.
-Within the Setup Generator Pro application, the "Register as OCX or DLL" option must be selected for each ActiveX DLL file that is to be registered.
-This is an easy-to-use, yet powerful application that does not have any runtime requirements.
-Other setup applications are also available that register DLLs such as CreateInstall and the Windows Installer.
+IDAutomation ActiveX Barcode Controls are packaged with the CreateInstall by Gentee.
+Within the CreateInstall application, the "Register as OCX or DLL" option must be selected for each ActiveX DLL file that will be registered.
+This is a powerful, easy-to-use application that has no runtime requirements.
+Other setup applications are also available that register DLLs such as the Microsoft Windows Installer.

-Many instances of the ActiveX object within the application may be created as needed.
-However, the DLL does not support multi-threading and will not run as a separate process.
+Many instances of the ActiveX object within the application may be created as needed, although the DLL does not support multi-threading and will not run as a separate process.

 Technical Support

-Free product support may be obtained by reviewing the knowledgebase articles that are documented below and by searching the resolved public help desk issues.
-Priority phone, email and help desk support is also provided up to 30 days after purchase.
-Additional priority phone, email and help desk support may be obtained if the Priority Support and Upgrade Subscription is active.
+Free product support may be obtained by reviewing the knowledgebase articles documented below and by searching the resolved public forum threads.
+Priority phone, email, and forum support is also provided via several contact methods within 30 days of purchase.
+Support after this complimentary period may be received with an active one-year Priority Support & Upgrade Subscription.